Ali-Makke/TicTacShift/lib/Task_Board.md

 # {*(important) -(less important)}
 # To DO:

-    ***limit all database requests
-    -don't let user send more then 5 challenge links within an hour unless the link was opened *remove debug banner
     *add anonymous user feature
+    *save userdata in shared preferences so the app can work even if there is no internet connection

 # In Progress: